The Back Seat of My Car: Recording

 Recording for Ram began in October 1970 at CBS Recording Studios in New York City.
 The typical format for a recording session included McCartney, drummer Denny Seiwell and guitarist David Spinozza or Hugh McCracken rehearsing a song in the morning and then recording the basic track in the afternoon and evening.
 Other guitar parts would be overdubbed, along with bass by McCartney.
 McCartney, Seiwell and McCracken recorded the instrumental backing and vocals for "The Back Seat of My Car" on 22 October 1970.

 After recording the album's basic tracks, the McCartneys went to Phil Ramone's A & R Recording Studio in New York to record violin, cello and horn overdubs for several songs, including "The Back Seat of My Car".
 Beatles producer George Martin scored the song's orchestral overdubs, and McCartney conducted members of the New York Philharmonic in a mid-January 1971 session.

 In March and April 1971, the McCartneys and sometimes Seiwell mixed the album at Sound City Studios in Los Angeles.
-The single version and the mono mix made for the LP differ slightly, with the latter's fade out described by authors Chip Madinger and Mark Easter as "much smoother", though the two fade outs remain the same.
+The single version and the mono mix made for the LP differ slightly, with the latter's fade out described by authors Chip Madinger and Mark Easter as "much smoother", though as the two fade outs remain the same, the difference could be due to the dynamic range compression used in mastering the single.